python/cpython/Doc/extending/embedding.rst

     PyImport_FrozenModules = _PyImport_FrozenModules;

-Now your Embedded python *should* be able to load your frozen modules perfectly fine.
+Now your embedded Python should be able to load your frozen modules perfectly fine.

 .. note::
    This logic was borrowed from Programs/_freeze_importlib.c.
 Also using this method is